Tuberculous cervical lymphadenitis

 Within the neck certain lymph node groups are more frequently involved than others, with a predilection for nodes in the posterior triangle (51%) and deep upper cervical (48%).
 In the majority of cases, lyphadenitis is unilateral 3.

 Affected nodes demonstrate central caseation, characteristic of mycobacterial infections, which appears as a creamy to chalky off-white regions 3.
 It is believed that lymphadenitis most likely represents post-primary reactivation of Mycobacterium tuberculosis previously spread haematogeneously during primary infection.
 Mycobacterium avium intracellulare accounts for 10% of cases which is unlike tuberculosis tends to be unilateral and commonly seen without any chest infection.

-Imaging alone is often unable to categorically distinguish tuberculous lymphadenitis form other causes of cervical lymphadenopathy and necrotic/cystic lymphadenopathy.
-It is therefore important to interpret imaging findings with a knowledge of the patients demographics.
+Imaging alone is often unable to categorically distinguish tuberculous lymphadenitis from other causes of cervical lymphadenopathy and necrotic/cystic lymphadenopathy.
+It is, therefore, important to interpret imaging findings with a knowledge of the patient's demographics.
 Interestingly less than 50% of patients with tuberculous cervical lymphadenitis demonstrate abnormalities on chest radiographs 2.

 Ultrasound is an excellent first-line investigation as it is not only able to assess cervical lymphadenopathy but also enables guided fine needle aspiration cytology.
 The combination of grey-scale imaging and FNAC as a sensitivity of 92% and specificity 97% in distinguishing benign from malignant nodal disease 1.

 - nodal matting

 - surrounding soft tissue oedema (less marked than one would expect given the size of the collections)